FIRSTdotorg/automation-sig-www/CONTRIBUTING.md

 2. look at the `bcp-guide/` folder and at the templates for documenting use-cases as well as tools
 3. familiarize yourself a bit with the rest of the document
 4. make your additions
+5. Don't forget to add your name to the [contributors.md](bcp-guide/contributors.md) page
-5. git commit
+6. git commit
-6. and ... send a PR.
+7. and ... send a PR.

 Thank you!
 It's a living document, so periodic reviews are good.